 This is a recent aerial photo of the farm with the remnant prairies marked.
 There are more small prairie openings, and more savanna remnants, but they’re not ones we’re working on yet.

 Below are links to descriptions of these remnants with stories about the efforts we’re making to restore them.
 Most of our land faces south, so most of the remnants are prairie or savanna.
-Maple Ridge is unusual – most of it is a north-facing slope, so rather than being prairie, it’s woods – mostly oaks, but it also has Shagbark Hickory and Sugar Maple.
-Pine Point Woods is a former pine plantation that we’re watching grow into a woods.
+Maple Ridge is unusual – most of it is a north-facing slope, so rather than being prairie or savanna, it’s woods – mostly oaks, but it also has Bitternut Hickory and Sugar Maple.

-We also have a large wetland area – about 50 acres – that’s a mix of sedge meadow and wet prairie.
+The wetland area is large – about 50 acres – and is a mix of sedge meadow and wet prairie.
 I’m combining reports of all our restoration efforts in that area into one section called ‘Wetland’, even though that covers a lot of land, and several different habitat types and restoration issues.
 Little Waumandee Creek is the creek that winds through the wetland.